Diplomacy (game): Basic setting and overview

 The board is a map of 1901 Europe plus Turkey, Syria and North Africa.
 It is divided into fifty-six land regions and nineteen sea regions.
-Forty-two of the land regions are divided among the seven Great Powers of the game: Austria-Hungary, England, France, Germany, Italy, Russia, and Turkey.
+Forty-two of the land regions are divided among the seven Great Powers of the game: Austria-Hungary, Great Britain, France, Germany, Italy, Russia, and Turkey.
 The remaining fourteen land regions are neutral at the start of the game.

 Thirty-four of the land regions contain "supply centers", corresponding to major centers of government, industry or commerce (e.g., Vienna and Rome); twenty-two of these are located within the Great Powers and are referred to as "home" supply centers.
 The remaining twelve are located in the neutral provinces.
 The number of supply centers a player controls determines the total number of armies and fleets a player may have on the board, and as players gain and lose control of centers, they may build (raise) or must remove (disband) units correspondingly.

 The land provinces within the Great Powers which contain supply centers are generally named after a major city in the province (e.g. London and Moscow) while the other land provinces within the Great Powers are generally named after a region (e.g. Bohemia and Apulia).
 Neutral land provinces are generally named after countries (e.g. Serbia and Belgium).

 All players other than Britain and Russia begin the game with two armies and one fleet; Britain starts with two fleets and one army, and Russia starts with two armies and two fleets, making it the only player to start the game with more than three units.
 Only one unit at a time may occupy a given map region.
 Balancing units to supply center counts is done after each game-year, which involves two seasons of play: Spring and Fall.

 At the beginning of the game, the twelve neutral supply centers are typically captured within the first few moves.
 Further acquisition of supply centers becomes a zero sum dynamic with any gains in a player's resources coming at the expense of a rival.

-Historicity
+Historical accuracy

 Although the game starts in 1901, the map generally reflects the political boundaries of Europe in 1914, just before the outbreak of the Great War.
 Bosnia is already annexed to the Austro-Hungarian Empire, and the Balkans reflect the results of the wars of 1912 and 1913 in the region.

 On the other hand, Montenegro is shown as part of Austria-Hungary.
 Additionally, North Africa and Tunis start the game as neutral, despite these regions being part of the French colonial empire in 1914.
 Finland and Syria are both parts of Great Powers, as Finland was part of the Russian Empire, and Syria was part of the Ottoman Empire in 1914.
 Tunis is used rather than Tunisia on most boards.
 North Africa is a single province covering parts of Algeria and Morocco.